sumukh12/sumukh12/README.md

 - 👋 Hi, I’m @sumukh12
-- 👀 I’m interested in reasearch
+- 👀 I’m interested in research
-- 🌱 I’m currently learning data science completed
+- 🌱 I’m currently learning data science completed in august
+- currently working in FlipRoboTechnology
 - 💞️ I’m looking to collaborate on the company
 - 📫 How to reach me 7038330058 this my contact number